hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 Things that cant be injectables, like types and interfaces, are exported via the index file at the root of the module.

+Code that needs to be shared across many modules can either be put into their own seperate module, if there is a clearly defined seperate concern covered by it, or into the shared module if not.

 ### Api Modules

 The controllers and the corresponding usecases, along with the api tests for these routes, are seperated into api modules